 In use, a 50 : 1 drawing - on heavy cartridge or aluminium laminated paper - of the profile to be ground is mounted on an attached table and used in conjunction with the 50:1 pantograph mechanism, its final arm incorporating, within it, a projection unit made by Taylor Hobson consisting of a circular viewing screen and microscope.
 The screen shows a "shadow" picture of the part being ground with, superimposed open it, two cross hairs, their centre following the path of the pantograph tracing point and so outlining, for the operator, the correct profile to follow.

 The machine consists of three parts: a heavy cast-iron base carrying, to the right, a "work head" upon which jobs to be ground are fastened and, to the left, the "wheel head" carrying the grinding wheel.

-A number of accessories was offered including s circular grinding attachment complete with changewheels to vary its speed, a bolt-on indexing attachment, a diamond holder for dressing the wheel, wheel balancing equipment and a large dust extraction unit.
+Several accessories were offered including a circular grinding attachment complete with changewheels to vary its speed, a bolt-on indexing attachment, a diamond holder for dressing the wheel, wheel-balancing equipment and a large dust-extraction unit.

 Although the mechanical design of the machine was straightforward, a number of critical factors were involved in its operation and so, to ensure that the very best use could be made of the machine's capabilities, the makers produced not only an Operation Handbook but also a complete Training Course Manual together with a Maintenance and Parts manual.
 The following illustrations and text give a fuller picture of how the machine is constructed and operated..